Fuel Injector Cleaning Cost

 This can also be considered a long-term investment because you will avoid changing the fuel injector if you take care of it at the right time.
 By keeping the injector clean and running your car efficiently, you will save money on gas in the long run.

-If you have an old car with pintle-style multiple port injectors, you should have it checked once a year, as they are susceptible to clogging.
-To regularly cleaning them by yourself is an option also.
+Depending on the model of the vehicle, and if you have an old car with pintle-style multiple port injectors, you should have it checked once a year, as they are susceptible to clogging.
+Regularly cleaning them by yourself is also an option.

 Though cleaning is usually done at 60,000 miles, make sure you check your car’s manual too.
 The cleaning timings are different depending on the models.
 For instance, the older systems often require regular cleaning to prevent clogging, while the newer cars should only be cleaned when a problem is noticed.
 A common issue for which many experts recommend you to bring the injector for cleaning is when the check engine light turns on.